EMCECS/objectscale-s3-client-python/docs/newapicall/newapicall.md

 -------

+## Conclusion

+By registering functions to events we gain the ability to call functions on top of the existing boto3 library services.
+We can also pass into functions custom parameters to support metadata fields needed in ObjectScale.

+This will allow us to extend the existing calls with no addition work by the user.

+The only other functionality for a complete new API call is where the new field is held!

 ## Important Terms
 Session: a session manages state about a particular configuration Stores Credentials, AWS Region, and profile related info